karollynecosta/aws_solutions_architect-associate/README.md

 	the Read Replicas can setup as Multi AZ for Disaster Recovery(DR) DB maintenance window
 	In case of failover from the first instance: simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary.
+	You can create a read replica as a Multi-AZ DB instance.
+Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica.
+Creating your read replica as a Multi-AZ DB instance is independent of whether the source database is a Multi-AZ DB instance.
+	Any database engine level upgrade for an RDS DB instance with Multi-AZ deployment triggers both the primary and standby DB instances to be upgraded at the same time.
+This causes downtime until the upgrade is complete

 How a RDS can go from Single-AZ to Multi-AZ?
 	Zero downtime operation (no need to stop)